Nunkiii/node-fits/README.md

 A set of (experimental) tools to access FITS files from Node.
 =========

+FITS is a versatile file format used to store astronomical images and data (http://fits.gsfc.nasa.gov/fits_home.html).
+This node plugin

 ### To build:

 The `node-fits` module has been successfully compiled and tested on gnu/linux and on MacOS. node-gyp is used as the building tool.
 Other platforms have not been tested yet.